philipturner/home-built-stm/README.md

 ![Image 4567](./Documentation/ReflowSoldering/IMG_4567.JPG)

 _The chips after desoldering.
-All of them are upside-down, so any lead point out of the page.
+All of them are upside-down, so any leads point out of the page.
 For the SOT-23-5, one of the leads has an excessive amount of solder._

-After the Jivi board is within 1 cm of the correct place under the stencil, put the knobs in the closest to halfway across the rail.
+After the JiviBoard is within 1 cm of the correct place under the stencil, put the knobs in the closest to halfway across the rail.
 Only a small subset of all holes are threaded, which is an issue.
 Move it into position before completely locking it down Current jig is within 1 mm of correct; align it as well as you can by yourself Nevermind, it just got corrected to good enough